bw-math/bw-math/docs/source/notes/probability/01_COMBINATORICS.rst

 How many different routes can you take from *Town A* to *Town C*, by way of *Town B*?

-Before toggling the solution below, try and figure out the answer by drawing arrows from *Town A* to *Town B*, and then from *Town B* to *Town C* that represent the possible routes you can take.
-Count up all possible route.
+Before toggling the solution below, try and figure out the answer by drawing arrows from *Town A* to *Town B*, and then from *Town B* to *Town C* that represent the possible routes you can take and then count up each distinct route.
 In other worlds, generate a :ref:`sample_space` for this "experiment".

 .. collapse:: Solution

-    We start by breaking down the problem into the choices we are making.
+    We start by breaking down the problem into the choices we are making at each stage of the road trip.
 Starting in *Town A*, we have two possible routes from which we can choose to get to *Town B*.
 Once we arrive in *Town B*, regardless of the route we took to get there, we then have three possible routes to choose from that lead from *Town B* to *Town C*.
 To put it a different way, for each route from *Town A* to *Town B*, there are three routes from *Town B* to *Town C*.

     Each choice represents a branch.
 Every time we make a choice, we are narrowing down the set of possible outcomes.
-We can represent each choice as a *branch* in a tree, as in the following example.
+With that in mind, we can represent each choice as a *branch* in a tree, as in the following diagram,

     .. image:: ../../imgs/combinatorics_tree_diagram.png
         :width: 60%
         :align: center

-    The number of possible routes is equal to the number of endpoints in graph pictured above.
-In this case, there are 6 possible routes we can take, where each route is represent a particular branch of the tree.
-These types of graphs are called :ref:`tree diagrams <tree_diagrams>`.
+    The number of possible routes is equal to the number of endpoints in this graph.
+In this case, there are 6 possible routes we can take, where each route is represented by a particular branch of the tree.
+These types of graphs are called :ref:`tree diagrams <tree_diagrams>`, for this reason.
 They are very useful for visualizing the sample spaces of experiments that are composed of successive, independent choices, as in this example.

-    We may also see the solution by enumerating every possible choice,
+    We may also see the solution by enumerating every possible choice in :ref:`list_notation`,

     .. :math::